 Parent Information Meetings for French Immersion Programs

 To find out more about French Immersion opportunities in our schools, and to possibly register your child for French Immersion, it is essential to attend the meeting which pertains to your student!
-The meetings are typically held in the beginning of March at 7 p.m., at Ă‰cole Ă‰lĂ©mentaire Bastion Elementary and Lâ€™Ă‰cole IntermĂ©diare Shuswap Middle School.
+This meeting is scheduled for February 28, 2017 at 7 p.m. at Ă‰cole Ă‰lĂ©mentaire Bastion Elementary (early immersion) and Lâ€™Ă‰cole IntermĂ©diare Shuswap Middle School (late immersion).

 Please Note: Transportation to and from the French Immersion programs is the responsibility of the parent.
 It may be possible to ride the bus but it is not an absolute.
 Please contact the transportation department at (250) 804-7890 for further information.

 It is essential for all parents new to the French Immersion program to attend the information meeting, typically held in March.
-If we have a maximum of 44 parents, including sibling registrants, at the meeting, registration will take place during this meeting.
-If the numbers do not work out, we will continue with registration on Wednesday, April 6, 2016, from 7 a.m. to 10 a.m.
+If we have a maximum of 40, including sibling registrants, at the meeting, registration will take place during this meeting.
+If the numbers do not work out, we will continue with registration on Wednesday, April 5, 2017, from 7 a.m. to 10 a.m.
 Registration will take place at the District Education Support Centre (DESC) located at 341 Shuswap St. SW, Salmon Arm on a first come first served basis.
 After 10 a.m. registration will be accepted at Ă‰cole Ă©lĂ©mentaire Bastion.

 Registration forms are available at district and school offices (and will also be available on site at the parent information meeting at Ă‰cole Ă©lĂ©mentaire Bastion) and must be delivered in person by a parent or direct relative of the student.